jacobaustin123/Coral/README.md

     return a

 x = 54
-y = 26
+y = 100052312523
 gcd(x, y)
 ```

-This gcd code for large inputs is 1000x faster than running the same code in the Python interpreter.
+This gcd code is 1000x faster when run with the Coral compiler than in the Python interpreter.
 Coral also supports Python 3.7 style type annotations which allow it to further type-infer ambiguous code segments for additional optimization and compile-time error checking.

 # Installation